szymonwieloch/go-teleport/README.md

 Secure and scalable remote command executor and manager

-g`o-teleport` is a project created with intention to be a sample of my skills.
+`go-teleport` is a project created with intention to be a sample of my skills.
 It can also be used as a solid project template for golang-based secure and efficient servers.
 It has the MIT license and you are free to use parts of the code in your projects.